temporalio/features/features/system_nexus/README.md

 serialization-context factory, a discoverable protobuf service and method descriptor, and payload-visitor coverage for every nested payload field.

-## Language-specific considerations
+## Language Specific Considerations

 ### TypeScript

-In TypeScript, creating the protobuf-binary envelope inside the Workflow isolate is difficult because protobufjs requires writes.
-The isolate therefore serializes the envelope with the normal JSON converter.
-Worker-side payload processing converts it to protobuf binary before it reaches the server.
-This conversion happens regardless of whether a payload codec or external storage is configured.
+In Typescript, it is difficult to actually create the proto binary envelope in the isolate due to read only considerations with the protobufjs library.
+Instead, the isolate serializes the envelope with the normal json converter, and then processing of that payload during codec/external storage application converts it to proto binary.
+Notably this happens and needs to happen regardless of the presence of a codec or external storage.

-The serialization-context factory is defined for the user model type, while the transfer type is what remains after leaving the isolate.
-TypeScript therefore stores the derived context in `__temporal_system_context` metadata on the JSON envelope so it can be reused outside the isolate.
+Additionally, the serialization context is not retrievable outside the isolate because the factory is defined as taking the user model type rather than the transfer type, which is what remains after leaving the isolate.
+For this reason, the json serialized envelope has an additional `__temporal_system_context` metadata which contains the serialization context so it can be reused outside the isolate.